Code-SorceryLab/steam-patch-notes/README.md

 | **Inconsistent Metadata**: Duplicate entries, changing appIDs  | Add validation and logging steps to identify inconsistencies                                |

-We plan to **build a local dataset** representing the Steam game catalog, from which we can later sample games for patch note analysis.
+We plan to **build a local dataset** representing the Steam game catalog, from which we can later sample games for collection of patch notes and analysis.

 ---